Shoot the Horses First

 I am requesting a print desk copy of

-If you are a general reader, the ebook will be available on Edelweiss+, NetGalley, and Book Sirens in the coming months.
+If you are a general reader, the ebook is available on Edelweiss+.
 For hi-res author photos, media kits, teaching kits, press releases, &c., visit the media kits page.
 To contact publicists, agents, or publishers with inquiries, visit the contact page.

 [back to top]